C2C CTF Writeups

 s = requests.Session()

-# First, just to be sure i have a session and stick to one process
+# First, just to be sure we have a session and stick to one process

 s.get(f'{URL}/')